saakshammm/Galaxy-Shooter-Unity/README.md

 # Unity-Projects
 I'm starting to learn unity.
-So, I made it.
+So, I made this repo to upload whatever i learn.